 Live Support – These are real-time (not recorded) support groups that may be led by peers or professionals.

-Use your iPhone (using the App Store) or Android Smartphone (using Google Play Store) to help your mind and body wellness for a healthier, happier life and get the most out of your day.
+Use your Smartphone to help your mind and body wellness for a healthier, happier life and get the most out of your day.

 - Mindshift CBT